 Provide this form to the tenant identified below (“Tenant”) after intake is complete.
 This form should be completed by the Tenant and the landlord listed below (“Landlord”) to request the Subrecipient's approval of the unit for which the Tenant has elected to receive rental assistance (the “Unit”).

-Landlord: Please read the Rental Assistance Payment Contract and information about Housing Habitability Standards provided in it.
+Landlord: Please read the Rental Assistance Payment Contract (“RAP”) and information about Housing Habitability Standards provided in it.
 After the Tenant submits this request to the Subrecipient, a staff member will contact the Landlord to schedule an inspection of the Unit.
-The Subrecipient is not responsible for paying any part of the rent to the Landlord prior to its approval of the Unit and its execution of the Rental Assistance Payment Contract (“RAP”).
+The Subrecipient is not responsible for paying any part of the rent to the Landlord prior to its approval of the Unit and its execution of the Rental Assistance Payment Contract.
 Please attach a copy of your proposed lease to this form.

 Tenant: With the Landlord, complete this form and return it to: